GregoryBWilson/MechaCar_Statistical_Analysis/README.md

 - 2.2 Summary Statistics on Suspension Coils
 - 2.3 T-Tests on Suspension Coils

-The summary section aslo includes a recommended study design that can be found in section "3.1 Study Design: MechaCar vs Competition"
+The summary section also includes a recommended study design that can be found in section 3.1 Study Design: MechaCar vs Competition.

 ## 2 Results

 ### 2.1 Linear Regression to Predict MPG

-The follow tasks were undertaken to predict MPG via Linear Regression.
+The following tasks were undertaken to predict MPG via Linear Regression.

 A csv file was imported and read into a dataframe as follows.